 Most Japanese teachers will never use their byokyu when they are sick.
 Instead they will use their paid leave days (nenkyu).
-You are not expected to do this, though teachers at your school may suggest as much.
-Japanese teachers tend to reserve their byokyu for severe illness.
-Because of this you may find many of your colleagues come to work despite a cold or flu, wearing surgical masks.
-If you are sick, but at school, you may be asked to wear a mask.
+You are not expected to do this if you are too ill to work, though teachers at your school may suggest as much.
+If you are sick but at school, you may be asked to wear a mask.

-While you are care contractually entitled to 20 days of byokyu a year, do not abuse it or use it as an extension of your nenkyu (paid leave).
+Also, while most JETs have quite a few days of byokyu available a year, do not abuse it (i.e., taking byokyu when you have a hangover, etc.) or use it as an extension of your nenkyu (paid leave).
 By doing so you jeopardize this privilege for all JETs and will tarnish the reputation of the JET Programme and all JETs.

 Calling Your Supervisor